 PM> Install-Package Spire.XLS

-• Save the HTML file in Excel format using the Workbook.SaveToFile() method.
+• Save the workbook to an Excel file using Workbook.SaveToFile() method.

 • C#